typhoidgenomics/genotyphi/README.md

 ## Other typing tools
-* [Original Python implementation](https://github.com/katholt/genotyphi/blob/main/README.md#original-implementation-pre-mapped-data), which takes as input **BAM or VCF files that the user has already generated** by mapping Illumina reads to the reference genome CT18.
-It also detects the QRDR and *acrB* mutations listed in 'AMR_genes_mutations_plasmids.csv' in this repository.
+* [Original Python implementation](mappingbased/README.md#original-implementation-pre-mapped-data).
+This takes as input **BAM or VCF files that the user has already generated** by aligning Illumina reads or assemblies to the reference genome CT18.
+It also detects the QRDR and *acrB* mutations listed in `typhimykrobe/AMR_genes_mutations_plasmids.csv` in this repository, but it does not call acquired genes or plasmid markers.

-The GenoTyphi scheme is also available via the online analysis platform [Pathogenwatch](https://pathogen.watch/), which facilitates automated analysis of Typhi genome assemblies as described in [this paper](https://www.nature.com/articles/s41467-021-23091-2).
+* The GenoTyphi scheme is also available via the online analysis platform [Pathogenwatch](https://pathogen.watch/), which facilitates automated analysis of Typhi genome assemblies as described in [this paper](https://www.nature.com/articles/s41467-021-23091-2).

+* The [BioHansel](https://github.com/phac-nml/biohansel) tool implements calling of GenoTyphi lineages along with those for other pathogens, as described in [this paper](https://doi.org/10.1099/mgen.0.000651).